meryambutt123-a11y/urdu-ocr-codesaviours-si26-maryam/README.md

 * **Diacritic Orphaning:** Nuqtas (dots) were frequently disconnected from their base glyphs, resulting in persistent character hallucinations (e.g., misclassifying 'Te' as 'Be').

 **Conclusion:** The baseline evaluation mathematically proved that traditional segmentation-based OCR systems are incompatible with cursive Nastaliq script.
 A sequence-to-sequence Deep Neural Network (CRNN/Attention-based) is strictly required to solve this problem without relying on character-level bounding boxes.

+---

+### Week 2, Friday Update: Proposed Custom Architecture Blueprint

+Based on the catastrophic failure of standard segmentation-based OCR, the project will pivot to developing a custom end-to-end Deep Learning architecture capable of sequence-to-sequence translation without character-level bounding boxes.

+The proposed architecture for Week 3 is a **Convolutional Recurrent Neural Network (CRNN) utilizing CTC Loss**.

+**Architectural Components:**
+1. **Feature Extraction (CNN):** A Convolutional Neural Network (utilizing a ResNet backbone) will ingest the standardized 512x128 grayscale tensors to extract spatial feature maps, capturing the intricate strokes and nuqta placements of Nastaliq script.
+2. **Sequence Modeling (Bi-LSTM):** A Bidirectional Long Short-Term Memory network will process the CNN feature maps as a sequential time-series.
+This allows the model to understand the contextual dependencies of connected ligatures from both left-to-right and right-to-left perspectives.
+3. **Alignment & Decoding (CTC Loss):** Connectionist Temporal Classification (CTC) Loss will be implemented to calculate the error between the model's predicted sequence and the ground truth labels.
+CTC is critical for this project as it dynamically aligns the unsegmented input image features with the output text, entirely bypassing the need for manual character localization.